-Neil Helme, who has the biggest beard in the band, is well known in Boston Music Circles and is one of the most talented bass players in the area.
+Neil Helme, also a graduate of Berklee, is well known in Boston Music Circles and is one of the most talented bass players in the area.
 He has played with great groups, like the Spring Hill Rounders, the Beantown Buckaroos, Honky Tonk Masquerade, the Demolition String Band, Odessa Rose, & The Smalls.
 In addition to his musical talent he brings great vocals and his extensive knowledge of bluegrass and country music.
 And we feature his song “Swimming Hole” in our sets.

 Roger Weiss, our dancing banjo player, is known for his hot licks and cool demeanor.
 His major banjo influences are Earl Scruggs (of course), Eddie Adcock, and Lew London.
 When he’s not picking banjo at the usual places in Boston, you will probably find him Texas Two-Stepping to some country band.